davidcoallier/ey-docs/pages/database-restore.md

     where
     `[username]` is the user for the database instance.
 The default user for the Engine Yard Cloud database is `deploy`.
     `[password]` is the password for the user on the MySQL database.
     `[database host]` is the hostname of the database instance.
-In a single server environment, you can type `localhost` for the database hostname.
+In a single instance environment, you can type `localhost` for the database hostname.
     `[app_name]` is the name of the database.
     `[filename]` is the name of the database backup file.